 "The Beaches of Wales" is a comprehensive guide to every beach and cove around the entire coast of Wales.

-Featuring almost 500 beaches, this is an essential guide for visitors, watersports enthusiasts, walkers and anglers.
-For more information or to order: (currently with 20% off the recommended price of £17.99), please click below -
+Listing almost 500 beaches, this is an essential guide for visitors, watersports enthusiasts, walkers and anglers.
+For more information or to order, please click below -

 Porth Iago (pronounced 'ya-go') is a small, picturesque bay of sand on the north-western coast of the Llŷn Peninsula.
 It's backed by a grassy bank and situated between the headlands of Dinas (to the north side) and Graig Ddu.
 The car park is just above the beach, and reached via a private track through Ty Mawr farm which has a P&D machine for parking.
 Access to the shore is down a steep sandy path.
 Dogs are allowed, but must be in vehicles passing through the farm.
 It's a very sheltered beach, and good for sunbathing and swimming.